Guide to Schools offering a Masters Degree in Psychology

 As a result of cognitive psychology easily combining with other various psychological approaches, cognitive psychology has been integrated into other disciplines such as educational psychology, social psychology, personality psychology, developmental psychology, abnormal psychology and other cognitive sciences.
 For example, cognitive psychology has influenced social learning theory, cognitive neuropsychology, artificial intelligence, and others.

 Some of the methodologies or studies that have used the cognitive approach include lab experiments, case studies, computer modeling, interviews, observations, and hypnosis.
 Cognitive psychology and the cognitive approach have been applied in a variety of applications including education, memory and forgetting, moral development, learning styles, perception, attention, and eyewitness testimony.
 In addition, cognitive psychology has been applied to many forms of therapy (such as Cognitive Behavioral Therapy [CBT] which changes the way a person processes their thoughts to help make them more rational and positive).
 CBT has been applied and effective for treating depression, anxiety, obsessive compulsive disorders, and some forms of addiction as well as other life challenges.
-Students interested in continuing their education in cognitive psychology can view our list of the most affordable cognitive psychology graduate degree programs.
+Students interested in continuing their education in cognitive psychology can view our list of the most affordable cognitive psychology masters degree programs.